Find Affordable College Courses

 About 60% of the students majoring in horticulture at the school are women while 40% are male.

-Cuyahoga Community College District came in at #10 in this year’s edition of the Most Popular Horticulture Associate Degree Schools in the Great Lakes Region ranking.
-Located in the large city of Cleveland, Cuyahoga Community College District is a public school with a large student population.
+With a ranking of #10, Cuyahoga Community College District did quite well on this year’s most popular schools for horticulture students working on their associate degree.
+Located in the large city of Cleveland, Cuyahoga Community College District is a public college with a fairly large student population.

 Women make up 63% of the horticulture majors at the school.